CIAT Principal Designer (PD) Register

 Members have previously enlisted external PDs in adherence with CDM 2015 regulations.
 Will Chartered Architectural Technologists be required to fulfil the PD duties outlined in the BSA as designers, while external consultants are ineligible?

-There is no intention to include the Construction (Design and Management) Regulations 2015 (CDM) in this initiative, as they serve a different purpose (albeit that the same profesional may be competent to offer both services).
+There is no intention to include the Construction (Design and Management) Regulations 2015 (CDM) in this initiative, as they serve a different purpose (although the same professional may be competent to offer both services).
 The relationship and differences between the two Principal Designer roles are covered under PAS 8671 as below:

 This PAS does not cover the duties of Principal Designers under the Construction (Design and Management) Regulations 2015 (CDM).
 Whereas the primary objective of the Principal Designer under CDM is to plan, manage, monitor and coordinate health and safety in the pre-construction phase by identifying, eliminating or controlling foreseeable risks, the primary objective of the Principal Designer under the BSA is to plan, manage, monitor and coordinate design work compliance.